ForModLabUHel/forClimate/README_mottiprebas.md

 + [Rprebasso](https://github.com/ForModLabUHel/Rprebasso): Download from GitHub and use the instructions in GitHub to install in R.
    - forClimate requires that Rprebasso package (i.e. PREBAS) is installed in R.
+   - To install from the local download directory):
+      - install.packages('Rprebasso',repos=NULL,type='sources')
 + forClimate: This project.
 Download from GitHub.